incubateur-ademe/nosgestesclimat-site/docs/Translation.md

 variable `DEEPL_API_KEY` with a valid [DeepL API key](https://www.deepl.com/fr/docs-api/introduction/).

-> You can specify it when running the command like:
+> You can specify it when running the command:
 >
 > ```
 > DEEPL_API_KEY=<your-api-key> yarn <cmd>